 First it is important to understand who Jesus is talking to.
 He is talking to his disciples.
 It is important to note that they are all Jewish.
 They are all looking forward to God establishing his kingdom on earth.
 It is also important to note when the message was given.
 It was given by Jesus before his death, and before the gospel was preached to the gentile nations.
 This message was given before the Church was established.

 Then it is important to carefully examine the message itself.
 Are there clues to which group of people Jesus is prophesying about?
 Yes, there are very clear indications that Jesus is prophesying about the trails of the Jewish people during the Tribulation period.
-So Matthew 24 should not be used to illustrate the signs of the rapture of the Church.
+As a matter of fact Matthew 24:21 is the verse where we get the term great tribulation.
+So Matthew 24 should not be used to illustrate the signs of the Rapture of the Church.
 Also Matthew 24 should not be used to prove that the Church will participate in the Tribulation period.

-The gospels are very important since they record Jesus Christ’s genealogy, standards of righteousness, forgiveness of sin, miracles, fulfillment of Old Testament prophecy regarding the Messiah, and Christ’s death as payment for the worlds’ sin.
+The gospels are very important since they record Jesus Christ’s genealogy, standards of righteousness, forgiveness of sin, miracles, fulfillment of Old Testament prophecy, and Christ’s death as payment for the worlds’ sin.
 The message of the four gospels is to be understood by Church age believers.
 We should also understand that most of Jesus’ teaching, parables, and prophecy are specifically directed to the nation of Israel.
 Jesus was sent especially to seek and to save the lost sheep of Israel.

 Mat 10:5-6 These twelve Jesus sent forth, and commanded them, saying, Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: 6 But go rather to the lost sheep of the house of Israel.